Charles Murray (political scientist): Education

 In 2014, a speech that Murray was scheduled to give at Azusa Pacific University was "postponed" due to Murray's research on human group differences.
-Murray responded to the institution by pointing out that it was a disservice to the students and faculty to dismiss research because of its controversial nature rather than the evidence.
+Murray responded to the institution by claiming that it was a disservice to the students and faculty to dismiss his research because of its controversial nature rather than the evidence.
 Murray also urged the university to consider his works as they are and reach conclusions for themselves, rather than relying on sources that "specialize in libeling people".

 Economics

 Murray has indicated that he believes that the government is over regulated and has expressed support for disobeying regulations he considers to be unjust.

-Murray supports having simpler tax codes and decreasing government benefits, which could incentivize childbearing.
-In June 2016, Murray wrote that replacing welfare with a universal basic income was the best way to adapt to "a radically changing U.S. jobs market".
+Murray supports having simpler tax codes and decreasing government benefits which could incentivize childbearing.
+In June 2016, Murray wrote that replacing welfare with a universal basic income (UBI) was the best way to adapt to "a radically changing U.S. jobs market" and defended that, as of 2014, the annual cost of a UBI in the US would have been about $200 billion cheaper than the current system.

 Abortion

-During an appearance at CPAC Murray of abortion "It's a murder—it's a homicide—but sometimes homicide is justified".
-He has said that he believes that it is acceptable is certain situations including when a woman's life is at risk and when there is severe damage to the brain of the child.
-Murray has also indicated that he thinks that conservatives should put social issues like abortion on the back burner and has said they should seek a "moral suasion" rather than criminalization of issues like abortion and Same-sex marriage.
+During an appearance at CPAC, Murray said of abortions: "It's a murder—it's a homicide—but sometimes homicide is justified".
+He has said that he believes that it is acceptable in certain situations including when a woman's life is at risk and when there is severe damage to the brain of the child.
+Murray has also indicated that he thinks that conservatives should put social issues like abortion on the back burner and has said they should seek a "moral suasion" rather than criminalization of issues like abortion and same-sex marriage.

 Race

-In Murray book The Bell Curve in chapters 13 and 14, where the authors wrote about the enduring differences in race and intelligence and discuss implications of that difference.
+In Murray's The Bell Curve in chapters 13 and 14 the authors wrote about the enduring differences in race and intelligence and discuss implications of that difference.
 They write in the introduction to chapter 13 that "The debate about whether and how much genes and environment have to do with ethnic differences remains unresolved," and that "It seems highly likely to us that both genes and the environment have something to do with racial differences."
 This stands in contrast to the contemporary and subsequent consensus of mainstream researchers, who do not find that racial disparities in educational attainment or measured intelligence are explained by between-group genetic differences.

-Citing assertions made by Murray in The Bell Curve, The Southern Poverty Law Center labeled him a "white nationalist", charging his ideas were rooted in eugenics.
-Murray disputed this characterization.
+Citing assertions made by Murray in The Bell Curve, The Southern Poverty Law Center charged that his ideas were rooted in eugenics.
+Murray disputed this.
 Francis Wheen summarized Murray's arguments as "Black people are more stupid than white people: always have been, always will be.
 This is why they have less economic and social success.
 Since the fault lies in their genes, they are doomed to be at the bottom of the heap now and forever."
-However, several have defended Murray against allegations of racism including Sam Harris, Glenn Loury, Andrew Sullivan, James Flynn, and Kyle Smith.
+Other intellectuals have defended Murray against allegations of racism, including Sam Harris, Glenn Loury, Andrew Sullivan, James Flynn, and Kyle Smith.